Quick Reference

 GET /BizEntity?ExternalBizEntityId=CLIENT-001

-# Combine filters (type + external ID prefix)
+# Combine filters (type + account external-ID prefix)

-See Query & Filtering for all filter operators including startsWith (HTTP) / StartsWith (SDK), contains / Contains, in / In.
+See Query & Filtering for all filter operators including beginsWith (HTTP) / StartsWith (SDK), contains / Contains, in / In.

 Best Practices